 And then there are the arts and crafts to browse.
 But when that big orange ball of sun begins to dip behind Sunset Key, it’s time to join the crowd, stand on my tiptoes and blindly click the camera shutter to capture the show.

 Watch a Sea Battle in Key West Harbor

-Probably the funkiest, and most fun, Florida Keys experience is watching the Great Bloody Battle of the Conch Republic.
+Probably the funkiest, and most fun, Florida Keys travel experience is watching the Great Bloody Battle of the Conch Republic.
 The pseudo sea battle is held during April’s Annual Conch Republic Independence Celebration.

 My Key West visit coincides with the celebration commemorating the Florida Keys’ one-day succession from the U.S. on April 23, 1982, due to a federal drug blockade of the Overseas Highway.
 While local citizens made their point, the incident also inspired one of the Florida’s most notorious celebrations.